kellyschrock/SoloUpdatePackages/README.md

 Scripts go here.
 If you need to run commands before or after installation, you can make scripts to do that, and put them in this directory.
 They're referenced from the ```package.properties``` file, described below.

+If any extra preparation (creating directories, etc) needs to be done, it's this script that does it.

 ### ```params/```
 Parameter files go here.
 You can have any number of them, but you'll typically just have one.
 Parameter files are in the expected format, where lines look something like this: